bordercode/podcastpage/content/_index.md

 ## First episode

-In this first episode we tallk about a public Health issue.
+In this first episode we talk about a public Health issue.

 Understanding Colon cancer trends in Mexico.